Local Nature Recovery Strategies are an England-wide system of spatial strategies

 Latest Updates

 Thank you to everyone who has contributed to Oxfordshire’s Local Nature Recovery Strategy through meetings, workshops, and the online survey.
 We really appreciate your time and effort and we are working hard to analyse the results so they can be included in the next stage of developing the LNRS.
-The online webinar held on 8th May discussed more detail about our progress.
+The online webinar held on 8th May discussed more detail about our progress through Phase 2 of the process and consultation.
 You can watch this below.

 Evidence-base